Certificate II in Conservation and Land Management

 - See also

 This introductory course provides you with the skills to enter the field of horticulture, conservation and land management.
 You will study a range of areas including indigenous land management, natural area restoration and pest management.
 You will also gain specific skills in the areas of plant, fauna, soil and water conservation.
-This program is a pathway to further conservation and horticulture programs.
+This course is a pathway to further conservation and horticulture courses.

 To receive this qualification you must complete 2 core units and 13 elective units.
 Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications.
 If you have already completed other eligible elective units, these may be counted towards completion of this program.